 It is important that you encourage your employees to get out from behind their desks and exercise, and also to eat healthily, for the sake of their overall wellbeing.
-If you want to know what else you can do to support employee wellbeing, check out our recent feature on that here.

 What else is good for your employee’s mental health?

 - Time off, including quick breaks during the day.
 In addition to a lunch break, encourage staff to take ten minutes every now and again to stretch their legs and get a glass of water.
 Holidays are also very important.
-A lot of employees have cancelled holidays over the past 12 months because of international travel restrictions - but it’s important to remind them, sometimes a week at home doing nothing is just as good a switch off as lying on a beach somewhere hot.
+A lot of employees have cancelled holidays over the past 12 months because of international travel restrictions - but it’s important to remind them, that sometimes a week at home doing nothing is just as good a switch off as lying on a beach somewhere hot.

 - Making time for hobbies.
 Even if someone is not into physical exercise, it is important they have time to devote to the things they love.
 This will reduce stress and feelings of frustration if, before, employees felt like their jam-packed workdays were preventing them from doing this.